Check out which planets are currently up in the sky with the AAG SkyViewer

 The Sun was born about 4.6 billion years ago from the gravitational collapse of a vast cloud of gas and dust.
 Material in the center of the cloud was squeezed so tightly that it became hot enough to ignite nuclear fusion.

-NASA has a really cool (hot?) mission in the planning stages to go to the Sun in the next decade.
+NASA has a really cool (hot?) mission exploring the near-Sun environment.
 Learn More here....

 Solar eruptions can be received with a shortwave radio near 20 MHz and often turn on rapidly and decay slowly.
 These bursts can be quite strong and often last for tens of seconds.
 You will hear the weak galactic background noise for several seconds, followed by a Solar radio noise burst.